 Selected participants will take part in weekly Sunday workshops facilitated by George Emilio Sánchez and Marlène Ramírez-Cancio, as well as workshops by established artists who are leaders in the field of performance and politics.
 Workshop leaders for 2021 will be announced closer to the date.
 (See the Faculty page to see past instructors.)
 We ask applicants to define issues that are important to them and explore how creative practices can harness their political voice.
 Participants have explored themes of racism and racial violence; police brutality and mass incarceration; joy as resistance; queer worldmaking; disability rights; undocumented immigrant activism; war and human rights; environmental justice; and myriad topics that affect their lives.
 These engagements have resulted in the creation of performance art pieces, multimedia installations, theatrical explorations, street performances, video art, and more.
 The program will take place every Sunday (10am–2pm Eastern Time) from Sunday April 4th to Sunday July 11th (*except for July 4th), with the final works-in-progress presented on July 8th, 2021 via Zoom.
-On Sundays when invited artist faculty are scheduled to teach, the day would stretch a bit longer (4pm); we are also working on scheduling guest faculty for an Intensive Week May 10–15 (dates pending confirmation), so stay tuned!
+On Sundays when invited artist faculty are scheduled to teach (instead of ‘intensive week’), the day would stretch a bit longer (4pm-ish); so stay tuned!

 This 3-month program has a fee of USD $500.
 Financial aid will be available to cover part of the tuition on a need basis.
 If your enrollment depends on financial aid, please let us know in your application.
 We will work it out.

 —WHO IS ELIGIBLE?—